CommonAccord/cmacc-host/README.md

 1. On your computer you will need two standard software packages:  A) "LAMP" stack web server and B) git.

   A.  For the "LAMP" stack, I use MAMP successfully on my Mac.  https://www.mamp.info/en/  download and install in /Applications/.
 On the MAMP "Web Server" tab - select Apache web server and set to something like ~{user}/Sites.
 Start the servers (you won't use MySQL, but it seems to start anyway).
 Note what "port" you are using.
 It might be like :8888, or might be nothing (on PC?).
 You'll need to know the port number in step 4.
+PCs don't have Perl installed by default, so you may have to install it.

   B. For git: on Mac - https://desktop.github.com/